King's receives $1 million donation in memory of Elizabeth Russell, former Chief Librarian

 A $1 million donation from her estate, one of the largest individual gifts in King’s history, will ensure improved accessibility for all patrons, enhanced technology and improved study space.
 In recognition of this generous support, the first floor of the Library will be named the “Elizabeth Russell Achievement Centre.”

 A valued member of the King’s staff from 1970 to 1993, Russell held a series of roles with increasing levels of responsibility at the Library, retiring as an award-winning Chief Librarian as the recipient of the Academic Librarianship Award (1993) from the Ontario Confederation of University Faculty Associations (OCUFA).
-During her tenure, plans were finalized to move the library from Wemple building to the new library building on the south side of Epworth Ave.
+During her tenure, plans were finalized to move the library from Wemple Hall to the new library building on the south side of Epworth Ave.
 Russell had a tremendous impact on the planning of the current Cardinal Carter Library.
 When the Library opened in 1995, it was a state-of-the art facility that provided access to the latest library information technology.
 Today, the Library remains a vital and valued space within the King’s community and is ready for a rejuvenation, again thanks to Russell and her stewardship.

 “Elizabeth dedicated more than two decades of her career to King’s, and she was committed to the Library as the heart of the College.
 This donation honours her vision for the Cardinal Carter Library, and her legacy will benefit students for years to come,” says Ms. Eileen Fallows, speaking on behalf of Elizabeth Russell’s estate.